oSharpey/cyber-obsidian/year-3/csim/CW2-notes.md

 - Emails between suspect, Jenny and dinny
 ### There must have been malware
 ### Would have deleted them straight away
-- Downloaded images still in bo
+- Downloaded images still in both downloads folder and myphotos folder, not deleted
 ### Never been in contact with people who like those things
+- Emails showing distribution of images via wetransfer
+- Emails regarding going to meetings about SM (spiderman) images

 ## Analysis
 ### Images